Locations:

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Not all people can have an external cephalic version.
-Your healthcare provider will discuss if it’s an option for you.
-If an external cephalic version doesn't turn your baby and it remains breech, you will most likely have a cesarean (c-section) delivery.
+If an external cephalic version doesn’t turn your baby and it stays breech, you’ll most likely have a C-section.

-About 3% of babies are in a breech position after 36 weeks of pregnancy.
-Your healthcare provider will evaluate if you are a candidate for ECV after reviewing your medical history.
-Depending on the comfort level of your provider, they may recommend ECV at around 37 weeks of pregnancy.
+About 3 out of 100 babies are in a breech position after 36 weeks.
+Depending on the comfort level of your provider, they may recommend trying ECV at around 37 weeks.

 Advertisement